fazalmajid/pingwatch/README.md

 The web user interface can be accessed at http://localhost:8086/ by default (or change it using the `-p` flag).

 By convention, a ping time of -100ms means timeout, so downtime can stand out in the graph.
+In the SQLite database, this is stored as -3600e3

 You can zoom in by selecting a time range, scroll using by pressing Shift while moving the mouse or zoom out back to the original view by double-clicking (graphs are courtesy of the awesome [Dygraphs](https://dygraphs.com) library).